NicholasMarshall1/SOC-Analyst-Portfolio/01-Live-SOC-Monitoring/triage-log.md

 **Evidence:**

+* The file hash has been flagged by third party malware analysis software as malicious
 * The alert was triggered by execution of 2024 Financial Report.exe.
 * The executable was launched from C:\Users\LetsDefend\Downloads\2024-financial-report\2024 Financial Report.exe.
 * The alert trigger reason stated that the file hash was associated with known Zebrocy malware.
-* The L1 note indicated that the application may have been delivered through email from pavlodar.news@bk.ru.
+* The L1 note indicated that the application may have been delivered through email from [pavlodar.news@bk.ru](mailto:pavlodar.news@bk.ru).
+* Network activity was observed on Montague around the same time as the malicious executable was running.

+**Analysis:**

 * 2024 Financial Report.exe was launched by explorer.exe, indicating user execution.
 * The malicious executable spawned cmd.exe.
 * cmd.exe executed the SYSTEMINFO command, indicating System Information Discovery.
 * cmd.exe executed the TASKLIST command, indicating Process Discovery.
-* Network activity was observed on Montague around the same time as the malicious executable was running.
 * The initial access method was consistent with phishing.

 **Classification:** True Positive - Malicious